google/WebFundamentals/src/content/en/showcase/2018/nikkei.md

 Reducing render blocking CSS is one of the best practices of speed loading.
 The website inlines all the critical CSS with 0
 [render blocking stylesheets](/web/tools/lighthouse/audits/blocking-resources).
-This optimization reduced more than 1 second of first meaningful paint.
+This optimization reduced first meaningful paint by more than 1 second.

 <div class="clearfix"></div>